isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/quick-setup.md

 ***

-## Fabric Data Agent - Sample Questions to Chat with your data
+## Fabric Data Agents - Sample Questions to Chat with your data

    - What are the top 5 states by total drug costs?
    - What are the top 5 states by total drug costs for the year 2020?
    - Please share drug cost trends for Minnesota from the year 2015 to 2020
-   - Show the top 10 quinolone drugs prescribed by internists in florida in 2022
+   - Show the top 10 quinolone drugs prescribed by internists in florida in 2023
    - Show the Top 20 internists in Maine prescribing ace inhibitors in 2021
    - Show the top 5 doctors prescribing ARBs in Atlanta Georgia with the last name Smith in the year 2019